What Is Evergreen Content?

 For example, I knew that I wanted to make a YouTube video about link building.

-My first instinct was to open up blank Google doc and start from scratch.
+My first instinct was to open up a blank Google doc and start from scratch.

 But I decided to repurpose content that I already had on my blog.